ABOUT ME / history of nmp

 In the early days I did not have a large marketing budget (and I still don't now!) so I relied on word of mouth from friends and family to try get new members on board.

-It is an attitude that many have towards horse racing - that it is a corrupt sport and you need inside information to succeed.
-NMP is proof, however, that if you work hard enough to research and back your own bets, you can have a long-term edge over the bookmakers and make it pay - without needing inside information.
+NMP is proof that if you work hard enough to research and back your own bets, you can have a long-term edge over the bookmakers and make it pay.

 My aim with the service is to provide my members with an honest, reliable and profitable service, with headline profit figures that can be realistically replicated by all with bookmaker accounts.